HEALTH AND WELLNESS

-CAPE HENLOPEN HIGH SCHOOL (CHHS)
+CAPE HENLOPEN HIGH SCHOOL (CHHS) CLOTHING CLOSET

-Clothing Closet: School appropriate clothing and warm outerwear is collected for the CHHS
+Throughout the year, school appropriate clothing and warm outerwear is collected for the CHHS

 HARRY K BABY PANTRY AT THE COMMUNITY RESOURCE CENTER, Rehoboth Beach